Food labelling and the law

 - The manufacturer's name and address so you can find out more about the product.

 - The place of origin so you can clearly see where the food has come from.
 It would be misleading not to show it – for example, a Greek-style yoghurt made in France.

 - Any genetically modified (GM) ingredients.
 This doesn't apply to meat, milk or eggs that come from animals that have been fed with GM products.

-Food labels must also list any key information that could affect the safety of the food for you, for example:
+Food labels must also list any key information that could affect the safety of the food, for example:

-- if the food contains ingredients that are harmful in some people (a high amount of caffeine is unsuitable for some people)
+- if the food contains ingredients that are harmful in some people (for example, a high level of caffeine is unsuitable for some people)